Shoulder Dystocia And Birth Injuries

 Meet With Our Experienced Attorneys

-Our firm is in North Haven, in proximity to the intersection of Interstate 91, Interstate 95 and Interstate 84.
+Our firm is near New Haven, in proximity to the intersection of Interstate 91, Interstate 95 and Interstate 84.
 Evening and weekend appointments are available by request.

 We handle shoulder dystocia birth injury on a contingency fee basis.
 That means you pay nothing until we obtain compensation for you.